davidcreativeuk/nidirect-prototypeForm/userGuide.md

 You can have as many 'form pages' as you need for your application.

-1. In your copy of the **nidirect-prototypeForm** on your computer, open the document `formPage-1.html` in a HTML editor.
+1. In a HTML editor, open your copy of the **nidirect-prototypeForm** folder on your computer .

+2. Make a copy of the HTML template `formPage.html` for each 'form page' in your design.

+    To make a copy of a file in [Visual Studio Code](https://code.visualstudio.com/):
+    1. Right click on the file you want to copy
+    2. Select **Copy** from the pop up menu
+    3. Right click below the files in the folder
+    4. Select **Paste**'** from the pop up menu
+    5. The copy of the file will appear in the folder with the word 'copy' after the original file name

-2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the component you want to use in your prototype.
+3. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the component you want to use in your prototype.

     ![use the copy code button to copy the HTML code of the component to your computer’s clipboard](./assets/github_images/protoForm-guide-copyCode.png)

-3. Paste the HTML of the component into the document `formPage-1.html` below the `<h1>` heading.
+4. Open the copy of the HTML template `formPage.html` and paste the HTML of the component below the `<h1>` heading.

-4. If the component is used to enter data, add a [GOV.UK design system - error message]( https://design-system.service.GOV.UK/components/error-message/) after the label and hint text of the component.
+5. If the component is used to enter data, add a [GOV.UK design system - error message]( https://design-system.service.GOV.UK/components/error-message/) after the label and hint text of the component.

     ```
     <div class="govuk-form-group">